googleapis/google-cloud-java/java-privilegedaccessmanager/README.md

 ## About Privileged Access Manager API

-[Privileged Access Manager API][product-docs] Privileged Access Manager (PAM) helps you on your journey towards least privilege and helps mitigate risks tied to privileged access misuse orabuse.
-PAM allows you to shift from always-on standing privileges towards on-demand access with just-in-time, time-bound, and approval-based access elevations.
-PAM allows IAM administrators to create entitlements that can grant just-in-time, temporary access to any resource scope.
-Requesters can explore eligible entitlements and request the access needed for their task.
-Approvers are notified when approvals await their decision.
-Streamlined workflows facilitated by using PAM can support various use cases, including emergency access for incident responders, time-boxed access for developers for critical deployment or maintenance, temporary access for operators for data ingestion and audits, JIT access to service accounts for automated tasks, and more.
+[Privileged Access Manager API][product-docs] Privileged Access Manager API Privileged Access Manager (PAM) helps you on your journey towards least privilege and helps mitigate risks tied to privileged access misuse or abuse.

 See the [Privileged Access Manager API client library docs][javadocs] to learn how to use this Privileged Access Manager API Client Library.